 States of excitement

-Another addition that will make a few of you salivate is the inclusion of States.
-You can apply a hover, down, visited, disabled, selected and drag.
+Another addition that will make a few of you salivate is the inclusion of states.
+You can apply a hover, down, visited, disabled, selected and drag state.
 The times when you couldn’t tell your users where to click by changing the colour or effect of an item are gone.
-Now is as easy as choosing the element, assigning a state and applying the modifications you want.
+Now it is as easy as choosing the element, assigning a state and applying the modifications you want.
 Worthy of note is that Storyline doesn’t limit you to the typical four states.
 If you need to, you can create new states that will react as you program them to.

-The way to create that, is to turn any slide into a “free form”, which will allows to choose what sort of quiz to make.
-6 basic free form questions have been added to Storyline so far, though we can easily see this as a feature that could be expanded in future releases.
+The way to create that is to turn any slide into a 'free form', which will allow you to choose what sort of quiz to make.
+Six basic free form questions have been added to Storyline so far, though we can easily see this as a feature that could be expanded in future releases.